 Someone who stutters often notices and appreciates the smallest intricacies of speech.
 Every word and every sound means something to him.
 He finds a certain melody in every sentence.
 When words don’t come easily, they take on a whole new splendor.
 A stutterer doesn’t just throw words around aimlessly, because he has realized how beautiful speech is supposed to be.
 It is a gift to be deeply loved and cherished, and always used for good.

-Because stuttering gives someone such a love for words, it tends to make him a good listener.
-Sometimes, I remember the smallest details that people have told me about themselves years and years later.
-I believe this just comes naturally for most stutterers.
-Stuttering produces an instinctive desire to give others your full attention when they speak, because every voice is beautiful and valuable, whether it’s perfectly fluent or a little broken.
-It makes you desire to treat others the way you want to be treated…and much more.
+Because stuttering gives someone such a love for words, it tends to help him become a better listener.
+Stuttering produces an instinctive desire to give others your full attention when they speak, because every voice is beautiful and valuable, whether it’s perfectly fluent or a little different.
+It makes you desire to treat others the way you want to be treated.

-Most of the time, a stutterer will always opt for a deep, meaningful conversation, rather than a superficial conversation.
+Most of the time, someone who stutters will opt for a deep, meaningful conversation, rather than a superficial conversation.
 Words just cost too much.
 This definitely doesn’t mean that someone who stutters doesn’t still love to laugh or that a random conversation is bad.
-Light conversations are always wonderful, especially after a tiring day! 🙂 It’s just that, for a stutterer, words take on a new rarity that makes him desire to use them in the best ways possible.
+Light conversations are always wonderful, especially after a tiring day! 🙂 It’s just that words take on a new rarity that makes him desire to use them in the best ways possible.

-As a result, many stutterers develop a passion for writing.
-Writing gives a stutterer the voice he never thought he had.
+As a result, many people who stutter develop a passion for writing.
+Writing gives him the voice he never thought he had.
 All of those thoughts that have been in his heart come pouring out onto the page, without a single stutter.
 As he writes, he slowly realizes that the voice on the page has always been inside of him, just waiting to come out.
-For a stutterer, writing sets the heart free and gives so, so much joy.
+Writing sets the heart free and gives so, so much joy.
 Every writer has to have a unique love for words, and stuttering undoubtedly gives that special kind of love.

 Words are one of the best gifts that God has given to the world.
 Every word has the potential to lift someone up or tear him down.
 Will you join me in determining to use words to brighten someone’s life this week?